LCA-CI-builds-repair/beets/CONTRIBUTING.rst

 Thank you!
 ==========

 First off, thank you for considering contributing to beets!
+I6.
+Add a changelog entry to ``docs/changelog.rst`` near the top of the document.
+7. Run the tests and style checker.
+The easiest way to run the tests is to use `tox`_.
+For more information onthe network call and can be run under normal circumstances by our CI and others.
+See `unittest.mock`_ for more info.

+-  **AVOID** using the ``start()`` and ``stop()`` methods ofning tests, see :ref:`testing`.
-It’s people like you that make beets continue to succeed.
+8. Push to your fork and open a pull request!
+We’ll be in touch shortly.ople like you that make beets continue to succeed.

 These guidelines describe how you can help most effectively.
 By